sedat01/real-estate-price-prediction/README.md

 ## Overview

     The application consists of a web scraper and an AI model.
-The data used is from immoweb.be.
+The data used is from Immoweb.be.
 The AI model consists of 2 different regressors - Linear regression and Random forest regression